Daycamp FAQ

 Can you feed my dog while they are in your care?

 Yes we can.
 Please bring a labeled container or baggie of your dog’s food.
 If your dog is on a raw food diet, or eats wet food, we can accommodate their diet by putting their food into our refrigerator.
 Effective July 1st 2022 there will be a $5 service fee to feed lunch meals for dog’s over 1 year old.
+Your dog must also be kennel trained in order to be fed while attending daycare.

 Can you administer medication to my dog while they are in your care?